 If you notice natural gas, don’t make an effort to restart the water heater.
 Contact your city’s utility company immediately.

 - Water Heater Age

-The standard run of a residential water heater with correct upkeep is 10–12 years.
-Despite the fact that your outdated water heater isn’t having any concerns, it’s at a greater risk of a harmful leak.
+The standard life span of a residential water heater with correct upkeep is 10–12 years.
+Despite the fact that your water heater isn’t having any concerns, it could be at a greater risk of a harmful leak.

 If you’re unclear of your water heater’s age, inspect the identification sticker on the heater.
 This lists the manufacturing date and serial number.

 If your water tastes metallic, your water pipes could be oxidized.
 If both hot and cold water is rusty, the damage is probably someplace in your both hot and cold water pipes.